 While finding talented freelance writers is difficult, keeping them is even more challenging.
 Today, half of the Philippine workforce comprises millennials.
-For many employers, this generation of “digital natives” are notorious job hoppers.
-Clients can, of course, put in place measures to lessen turnover rates.
+Many employers view this generation of “digital natives” as notorious job hoppers.
+Clients can, of course, put in place retention measures to lessen turnover rates.

-If you think throwing money at them is going to keep them happy, think again.
+If you think throwing money at them will keep them happy, think again.
 Loyalty, much like respect, is not for sale.

 Bridging the generational gap unlocks the full potential of millennial freelance writers.
-It is also the only way you can implement a retention program, keeping them happy and loyal.
+It is also the only way to implement a retention program, keeping them happy and loyal.

 Note: In this article, the term “freelance writer” may also refer to “full-time writer.”
 The ideas presented in this article may apply to one or both freelance and full-time.